Interrail: Night trains

 In addition to high-speed trains, many overnight trains (EuroNight, European Sleeper, Nightjet) require reservations (at extra cost) for sleeping accommodations such as couchettes or sleeping cars; some trains have only sleeper cars.
-With Interrail's Flexi Global Pass, a direct overnight train leaving before midnight only uses one travel day (the day of departure).

-Reductions on privately owned trains

-Although Interrail passes are normally valid only on national railway systems, some private rail systems offer free or discounted service (usually 25 to 50 percent) to Interrail pass holders.
+A train which travels over one or more days only requires the day of departure to be activated as a travel day - however, the journey must be completed within the overall validity period of the pass.

+Pass Plus